astronomer/airflow-guides/guides/airflow-redshift.md

 ### Install Required pip Dependency

 Before you can use all the Airflow components for Redshift, you will need to ensure that you have the Amazon Provider installed on your Airflow deployment.
-If you are working with the Astro CLI, simply add `apache-airflow-providers-amazon` to your
+To do this, simply add `apache-airflow-providers-amazon` to your `requirements.txt` file.
-`requirements.txt` file.

 ### Add Required Connections